tlylt/markbind-reusable-workflows/README.md

     branches:
       - main

-# cancel multiple runs at the same time, can be removed if you don't need it
+# cancel multiple runs at the same time, can be removed if you don't want it
 concurrency:
   group: ${{ github.workflow }}-${{ github.ref }}
   cancel-in-progress: true